 - Leave them in the unopened, uncompromised can.
 You can simply chuck your can of biscuit dough into the freezer without any prep.
 Don’t worry; it won’t explode.
 When ready to use it, thaw it in the fridge for about 24 hours before opening and baking.

-How to Know Canned Biscuits Have Gone Bad
+How to Tell if Canned Biscuits Are Bad

 Eating spoiled food can make you sick, from tummy aches to full-fledged food poisoning that may or may not require medical attention.
 That said, you need to be well aware of the signs of spoilage when it comes to canned biscuits.